Intern Pathway Overview

 - Have completed all 5 pre-requisite courses: EDSP 454, EDSP 350, ED P 405, ED P 301/302, ETEC 110

-Once candidates have completed all of the above requirements, they are eligible for an internship and can request an Internship Eligibility Letter from the Credential Center in EED-42 to provide school districts when applying for teaching positions.
+Once candidates have completed ALL of the above requirements, they are eligible for an internship and can request an Internship Eligibility Letter from the Credential Center to provide school districts when applying for teaching positions.

 Internship Application and Approval Process